Written by

 How to Use the Advanced Omega II System?

 After the cards are reshuffled and the dealer places the cut card, players make their bets.
-Omega II counters are advised to start with a 1-unit bet (it could be $5, $10, $50, etc.).
+Omega II counters are advised to start with a 1-unit bet (which could be $5, $10, $50, etc.).
 The first cards on the table are 7, 5, Ace, 3, Queen, and 4, and the dealer’s upcard is an 8.
-They correspond to the values +1, +2, 0, +1, -2, +2, and 0, so the running count is +4 – we simply add and subtract the numbers starting from 0.
+These correspond to the values +1, +2, 0, +1, -2, +2, and 0, so the running count is +4 – we simply add and subtract the numbers starting from 0.